Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Symmetry Transition Ensemble and Main Results

 where we follow~\cite{Mehta} (rescaling $\lambda\to\sqrt{2}\, \lambda$ therein), see also our limiting polynomials in \eqref{pja1}.

 A similar parameter dependent plot for the spectral density \eqref{eq:DensOdd}, with odd $n=2m-1 $ at $m=2$ and $\nu=0,1$, given by

 is shown in Figure~\ref{fig:cohort-odd}.

 Both Figures \ref{fig:cohort-even} and \ref{fig:cohort-odd} show a peculiar behaviour for the smallest eigenvalue, given by the leftmost peak: It first increases from $a=0$ to reach its maximal height as a function of $a$, to decrease again to its lowest value for $a=1$.
 For that reason we have investigated the smallest eigenvalue distribution separately below, also because of the apparently strong overlap with the second largest eigenvalues close to $a=0$.
 It has to be said that the densities we plot in Figures~\ref{fig:cohort-even} and~\ref{fig:cohort-odd} are at finite $n$ and thus not universal.
 For example, there is a competition between the level repulsion varying from $\beta=2$ for $a=1$ to $\beta=1$ for $a=0$, and the fact that the overall support of the density narrows with decreasing $a$, thus pushing the eigenvalues closer together.
 Therefore it is difficult to decide what the ``true" impact of $a$ is when sorting out the scaling effects.
-It remains to be seen how these features carry over to the microscopic large-$N$ limit at the origin, when e.g. effects of the $a$-dependent edge of the finite-$n$ densities in Figures~\ref{fig:cohort-even} and \ref{fig:cohort-odd} are no longer seen.
+It remains to be seen how these features carry over to the microscopic large-$n$ limit at the origin, when e.g. effects of the $a$-dependent edge of the finite-$n$ densities in Figures~\ref{fig:cohort-even} and \ref{fig:cohort-odd} are no longer seen.
 This investigation is left for future work.

 There is a second motivation to study the distribution of smallest eigenvalues, apart from isolating its behaviour as a function of $a$.
-As it is true for any determinantal or Pfaffian point process, the $k$-th gap probability at the origin and the resulting distribution of the $k$-th smallest eigenvalue can be written in terms of the following expansion in terms of the $l$-point density correlation functions.
+As it is true for any determinantal or Pfaffian point process, the $k$-th gap probability at the origin and the resulting distribution of the $k$-th smallest eigenvalue can be expanded in terms of the $l$-point density correlation functions.
 Referring e.g.~to \cite{AD03} for a derivation we only display it for the smallest eigenvalue with $k=1$,

 where for $l=1$ we have no integral in the sum.
 It was found in \cite{AD03} for a different symmetry class that this expansion may converge remarkably well.
 For that reason we compare the truncated expansion to Monte-Carlo simulations, keeping only the first two terms in~\eqref{p1exp}.